RhetTbull/osxphotos/README.md

                                   output directory in the form
                                   '{name,DEFAULT}'.
 See below for additional
                                   details on templating system.
+  --filename FILENAME             Optional template for specifying name of
+                                  output file in the form '{name,DEFAULT}'.
+                                  File extension will be added automatically--
+                                  do not include an extension in the FILENAME template.
+See below for additional details
+                                  on templating system.
   --edited-suffix SUFFIX          Optional suffix for naming edited photos.
                                   Default name for edited photos is in form 'photoname_edited.ext'.
 For example, with '